 Do you find yourself busy but not actually getting anything done in your business?
 You’ve heard of being a good steward of money, but what about time?
 If God is calling you to have an online business, then it makes sense that He’s also wanting you to be a good steward of the resources He provides you, including time.

 As moms, we don’t have a ton of time to spend working on our businesses so the time we do have must be used wisely.
 You know this business isn’t just a random idea but a calling God has placed on your heart.
-Therefore, it’s important to diligently and efficiently work on your business.
+Therefore, it’s important to diligently and efficiently work on your business and be a good steward of your time.

 You’re probably thinking that this is great and all, but you already feel like you’re putting a ton of effort into this business and you already don’t have a ton of time to put into it to begin with.
 So how are you supposed to get more done?